Mastering the German Verb “Sein” (To Be) – A Complete Guide

 Are there other important irregular verbs I should learn?

-Yes, other important irregular verbs include haben (to have),werden (to become),and modal verbs like können (can) and müssen (must).
+Yes, other important irregular verbs include haben (to have), werden (to become/will), and modal verbs like können (can) and müssen (must).